Merger of Skydance Media and Paramount Global: Signing definitive agreement

-Regulatory issues

-FCC license renewal and investigation on news distortion complaint of 60 Minutes interview
+FCC and CBS

 On October 6, 2024, Bill Whitaker interviewed vice president Kamala Harris during the 2024 presidential election on the CBS News program 60 Minutes, which aired on CBS.
 During the interview, Whitaker discusses the United States' relationship with Israel during the ongoing Israeli–Palestinian conflict, asking whether Israeli Prime Minister Benjamin Netanyahu was listening to the Biden-Harris Administration.
 Another CBS News program Face the Nation also briefly aired a preview of the interview.

-On October 16, 2024, the Center for American Rights (CAR) filed a complaint with the FCC during the license renewal process for WCBS-TV, the CBS owned-and-operated station in New York City, requesting an investigation for “news distortion” in the airing of the 60 Minutes interview.
+On October 16, the Center for American Rights (CAR) filed a complaint with the Federal Communications Commission (FCC) during the license renewal process for WCBS-TV, the CBS owned-and-operated station in New York City, requesting an investigation for "news distortion" in the airing of the 60 Minutes interview.
 CAR claims that the interview was edited to favor Harris, potentially violating FCC regulations.
+On October 31, then-former President Donald Trump filed a lawsuit over the segment claiming it was deceptively edited and constituted "partisan and unlawful… election and voter interference".

-Former FCC commissioner Jessica Rosenworcel quickly dismissed the complaint, only to be revived by the new commissioner Brendan Carr.
-Under Carr, he revived the complaint with the interview and requested the raw footage and full transcript of the interview.
-CBS agreed to publicly release the footage and transcript on January 31, 2025.
-Although the WCBS FCC case is separate, news reports and comments by Carr have suggested that the case could influence the merger approval.
-As part of the agreement, CBS agreed to create an Ombudsman to monitor its news channels to root out "bias" at CBS News, and Trump also claimed the company had agreed to give it $26 million worth of free airtime.
+Outgoing FCC Chair Jessica Rosenworcel initially dismissed the WCBS complaint in January 2025, but it was revived by Trump's incoming FCC chair, Brendan Carr, who requested the raw footage and full transcript of the interview.
+CBS agreed to publicly release the footage and transcript on January 31, 2025, claiming that it was legally compelled to do so (although this was questioned by legal commentators).
+Although the WCBS FCC case is separate, news reports before the merger was completed suggested that the case could have influenced its approval.
+However, Carr subsequently rejected requests from CBS to re-dismiss the WCBS complaint, and Carr stated in an interview with CNBC the day after the FCC approved the merger that the agency's review of the complaint remained open after providing no timeline for the complaint's review the previous April.
+Carr also asserted before and the day after the FCC approved the merger that Trump's lawsuit was unrelated to the WCBS complaint.
+Nevertheless, The New York Times and The Wall Street Journal reported in January 2025 that CBS was considering settling the lawsuit, and Shari Redstone reportedly stated in a Paramount board of directors meeting in February 2025 that she favored resolving the lawsuit with mediation.
+In April 2025, Trump and Paramount began mediation over the lawsuit and the Paramount board of directors outlined terms internally for a potential settlement.